 The purpose of our competence and self-induction process is to help you get the most enjoyment out of your membership and enjoy stress free boating by ensuring that you are confident and competent to operate the boats.

 • Competence assessment is the process of ensuring you have the necessary experience and skills to fully enjoy the boats.

 • Self-Induction is the process of becoming familiar with Pure Latitude procedures, the location details for the bases you intend to sail from and the characteristics of the specific boats you want to use.

 For a visual over view of the process, please see our induction and competence assessment flow chart.

 When you first join Pure Latitude, our chief instructor will evaluate (via email and phone) your previous experience and existing skills in order to agree the best approach to get you on the water.

 The qualifications you hold provide a useful indicator of proficiency, but only serve as a guide to competence because of the variation in schools, examiners and time since the qualification was obtained.
 Based on the prequalification discussion, there are three possible outcomes for getting started:

-• Competency assessment – Experienced boaters normally self-induct by reading our base and generic boat guides before looking over a boat using the relevant boat specific guide as a reference point.
+• Competence assessment – Experienced boaters normally self-induct by reading our base and generic boat guides before looking over a boat using the relevant boat specific guide as a reference point.
 Our instructor will then join you onboard for a competence assessment on the boat types you wish to use.

 • Training – Members with less experience typically arrange some bespoke training which is normally focused on practicing key skills or gaining RYA qualifications prior to a competence assessment.
 The volume of training required is of course commensurate with experience.
 (Click HERE to read training overview.)

 We assess your competence to operate a boat via a practical and oral test of your knowledge of our procedures, bases and boats and ability to handle the boat under power and sail (when relevant).
 We categorise boats into types and approve usage by type or boat category.